 4. Prepare the Floor Remove dust particles using a broom and clean the floor using an all-purpose cleaner.
 Remove any remaining contaminant with an industrial-strength cleaner.
 Clean an additional area around where the sign will be applied.
-NOTE: Any dust or wax residue may affect adhesion performance.

 2. Laminate Samples Most floor graphics need to be laminated using a film.
 This film is required to protect it and to provide anti-slippage.
 Use the lamination settings provided by the manufacturer.
 NOTE: Lamination can be performed right after printing.
 You do not need to wait.
 NOTE: We recommend storing laminated rolls with the laminate facing out.